How To Read The Koran – by Peter Burrows email@example.com – silvercityburro.com – 8/11/18

 Mawdudi’s footnote cautions: “It should be understood clearly that it is only permissible for a (Muslim) to live under the dominance of an un-Islamic system on one of the following conditions.
 First, that the believer strives to put an end to the hegemony of the un-Islamic system and to have it replaced by the Islamic system of life–.
 Second, that he stays in a land where an un-Islamic system prevails because of his inability to depart from that land, but he is utterly unhappy at living under such a system.”

 Any country welcoming Muslim immigrants should bear the above in mind.
 To “immigrate in the way of Allah” is to immigrate as a Muslim, and if that Muslim settles in an un-Islamic country, it is his duty to turn that country into an Islamic one.
 Should he be HAPPY living in that un-Islamic land, he has sinned.

 Doesn’t that make assimilation of devout Muslims into Western societies virtually impossible?

 Finally, while most interpretations of verse 3:28 above say it authorizes widespread deception of non-Muslims, Mawdudi’s restrictions make V3:28 a questionable justification for such deception.
 Here is where a saying of Muhammad in a hadith is of much more importance than a verse in the Koran.

 In the Reliance of the Traveller, we learn Muhammad said it was permissible to lie when conducting war.
 Scholarly consensus, as binding as anything in the Koran, says that it is obligatory –obligatory – for a Muslim to lie if the goal is obligatory.

 The most common example: “Islam is a religion of peace.”
-I think many Muslims could pass a polygraph while saying that because they actually believe Islam will bring peace, but only after, of course, all the non-Muslims are warred into their graves.
+I think many Muslims could pass a polygraph while saying that because they actually believe Islam will bring peace, but only after, of course, all the non-Muslims are converted, enslaved or warred into their graves.

 Appendix Five: Important Verses Not in Chapter Nine Concerning Women